-Forensic science, or forensics, is concerned with gathering and analysing the evidence from a criminal case with the purpose of revealing the truth.
+Forensic Science, or Forensics, is concerned with gathering and analysing the evidence from a criminal case with the purpose of revealing the truth.
 By analysing fingerprints, footprints, blood spatter, traces and remains, forensic scientists seek to reveal the identities of criminals, as well as the complete facts related to criminal events.

-Graduates may practice in crime and medical diagnostic labs, medical examiners, offices, prosecution attorney offices, hospitals, clinical chemistry laboratories, crime laboratories, law enforcement, education, and criminal defence.Read more
+Forensic Science graduates may practice in crime and medical diagnostic labs, medical examiners, offices, prosecution attorney offices, hospitals, clinical chemistry laboratories, crime laboratories, law enforcement, education, and criminal defence.Read more

 View all PhDs in Forensic Science.
 Keep in mind you can also study an online PhDs in Forensic Science.